VolkovLabs/volkovlabs.io/docs/volkovlabs-dynamictext-panel/helpers.md

 ---
 description: Helpers are functions that let you perform basic text transformation within your template.
 tags:
-  - dynamic text
+  - Dynamic text
-  - panel
+  - Panel
 ---

 # Helpers